 We are glad to see you are interested in IT Support.
 A visit with Enrollment Services is a great way to get your questions answered.
-Attend a Tuesday virtual information session or schedule a one-on-one video chat appointment today.
+Attend a Tuesday virtual information session, a Wednesday in-person information session or schedule a one-on-one video chat appointment today.

 Info Session RSVP